-Companies that provide credit cards constantly seek out different ways to distinguish their products in order to create maximum appeal to their customer base.
-This can be done in many ways.
-Credit card providers often advertise low annual fees and interest rates in order to attract consumers.
-The end result is a competitively driven market for credit cards.
+Companies that provide credit cards constantly seek out new ways to distinguish their products in order to create maximum appeal to their customer base, often advertising low annual fees and interest rates in order to attract consumers.
+The end result is a competitively driven market for the best credit cards.

 *All APRs listed below are current as of the date of this posting and are subject to change at any time depending on the card issuer and market fluctuation.

-Rewards: 1.5 pts/$1 for general purchases, 3 pts/$1 on travel-related purchases, 10% rewards bonus for having savings/checking account with Bank of America
+Rewards: 1.5 points/$1 for general purchases, 3 points/$1 on travel-related purchases, 10% rewards bonus for having savings or checking account with Bank of America

-Fees: NO annual, $37 late, $10 or 3% on balance transfers and cash advance
+Fees: No annual fee, up to $38 late fee, $10 or 3% on balance transfers and cash advance

-This credit card focuses on the travel rewards niche.
-Consequently, its rewards package offers special benefits that are redeemable for travel discounts such as free airfare or hotel stays.
+This credit card focuses on rewards for travel.
+Its rewards package offers special benefits that are redeemable for discounts, such as free airfare or hotel stays.
 This card requires excellent credit history in order to be approved.

 Starting with the introductory bonus, this Bank of America Travel Rewards Card offers 20,000 rewards points if a new cardholder spends at least $1,000 within three months of opening the account.
 This bonus deal amounts to $200 towards travel, which is a 20% return on initial purchases.

-Like most credit cards, the BankAmericard comes with a couple of different penalty fees.
-If there is a late payment, a fee of up to $37 is applicable.
-When there is a returned payment, up to $27 can be charged to the account.
+Like most rewards credit cards, this one comes with a couple of penalty fees.
+If there is a late payment, a fee of up to $38 is applicable.
+When a payment is returned, up to $27 can be charged to the account.

-When talking about credit cards, the interest rate is an unavoidable topic.
+When talking about rewards credit cards, the interest rate is an unavoidable topic.
 After opening an account, cardholders can enjoy a 0% introductory purchase annual percentage rate (APR) for twelve months.
-Afterwards, this rate bumps up to a range of 15.24% to 23.24% APR.
+Afterwards, this rate bumps up to a range of 16.49% to 24.49% APR.
 This range is also applicable to balance transfer transactions.
-Cash advance transactions are subject to APRs ranging from 18.24% to 25.24%.
+Cash advance transactions are subject to APRs ranging from 19.49% to 26.49%.
 Finally, a penalty APR of 29.99% is applicable after late payments.
 All of these rates are variable and depend on the market.